MadSlingshoter/PVA-Spel/README.md

 Pick up the missile pack to be able to fire your missile until you die.
 Your missile is homing towards the closest player, including yourself.
 Use with care.

+Open the pause menu with the escape key.

 Player 1 controls:

 - Right: f